model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

     section.

 - **Scalability:** Function contracts are sound (over)abstractions of function behavior.
-By verifiying the contract against its implemetation and subsequently performing caller verification against the (cheaper) abstraction, verification can be modularized, cached and thus scaled.
+By verifying the contract against its implementation and subsequently performing caller verification against the (cheaper) abstraction, verification can be modularized, cached and thus scaled.
 - **Unbounded Verification:** The abstraction provided by the contract can be